 The hospital was rather remote from the centre of the city yet we know that during the XVIth century its facilities were improved.
 According to a 1592 chronicle it could accommodate 100 poor men, 80 poor women and 50 paying patients.
 The external appearance of the complex however did not fit with that of nearby Piazza di S. Giovanni in Laterano which Pope Sixtus V had greatly embellished.

-The new Men's Ward was designed by Giacomo Mola in 1630-636 at the request of Pope Urban VIII.
-It was a very long building in order to completely fill the western side of the piazza (this is best seen in another plate by Vasi - it opens in another window).
+The new Men's Ward was designed by Giacomo Mola in 1630-1636 at the request of Pope Urban VIII.
+It was a very long building in order to completely fill the western side of the piazza (this is best seen in another plate by Vasi).

-Men's Ward: sacred image and inscription celebrating Pope Urban VIII
+Men's Ward: sacred image and 1636 inscription celebrating the completion of the building

 The Men's Ward had two side entrances in addition to those on the main fašade.
 On the Feast of Corpus Domini a major procession from S. Giovanni in Laterano to S. Maria Maggiore, which was led by the Pope, entered the Men's Ward through one side entrance and exited it from the other.
 The practice was discontinued in 1867 on hygienic grounds.